vkola-lab/peds2019/README.md

 2. NumPy (1.16 or greater).
 3. tqdm (4.31 or greater).

 Please note that the dependencies may require Python 3.6 or greater.
-It is recommemded to install and maintain all packages using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
-For the installation of GPU accelerated PyTorch, additional effort may be required.
+It is recommended to install and maintain all packages using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
+For installation of GPU accelerated PyTorch, additional effort may be required.
 Please check the official websites of [PyTorch](https://pytorch.org/get-started/locally/) and [CUDA](https://developer.nvidia.com/cuda-downloads) for detailed instructions.

 ### Installation